 First, and most importantly, please sign up as a Kirtland’s Warbler surveyor.
 We will contact you directly by email.

-We contact you by email if you have signed up as a Kirtland’s Warbler surveyor here and will provide further details, including maps with the points as well as a link to download the audio file.
+We contact you by email if you have signed up as a Kirtland’s Warbler surveyor and will provide further details, including more info on visiting the points as well as the audio file to use.

 To reward those that participate in this year’s Kirtland’s Warbler Migration Blitz, we will be giving away three Kirtland’s Warbler photos, which our good friends at fotoflōt have generously donated to us.